 - Compare basic and advanced heating ventilation, air conditioning and refrigeration theory. - Apply the theory in the installation, operation, maintenance, and repair of equipment and systems. - Discuss HVACR schematics and wiring diagrams. - Value all local and national safety practices related to the installation and servicing of HVACR equipment and systems.

 In addition to meeting the College's standard admission requirements, prior to starting the program, candidates must:

-- Have a valid driver's license. - Have no DUI convictions for the past three years.
+Have a valid driver's license.

 Program Requirements - Phoenix Education Center